DESIHIGH/desihigh.github.io/dev/style.md

   - [ ] Confirmation message to be displayed after successful form submission.
   - [ ] Add backend form processing to handle form submissions and send emails.

-## Open questions
+## Open questions and random ideas
-- Add Curriculum descriptions?
-  - 1 sentence max
 - What order for the team members?
   - Alphabetical order by first name
   - Alphabetical order by last name (Need new fields and tweak the template)